KDKahlo/Cozone-MVP-Forked/README.md

 ## Description

 This is the CoZone.gg project made in JavaScript and React framework with the database created in MySQL.
-Because of its simple-to-grasp functionality while

 ### Motivation